MichaelCurrin/dev-cheatsheets/cheatsheets/terraform/code/modules.md

 }
 ```

 ## Module versions

-Use a version number when referencing a module that is in a GitHub repo or the Terraform package pegistry.
+Use a version number when referencing a module that is in a GitHub repo or the Terraform package registry.

 ```tf
 module "consul" {